rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 **Approach**: Virtual outputs use **virtual CRTCs** (software-based) that allow the desktop compositor to render to them.
 The **3D renderer acts as the "driver"** for these virtual outputs:

 - **Virtual CRTCs**: Software-based CRTCs are created for virtual outputs (XR-0, XR-1, etc.)
-- **Desktop Compositor Rendering**: The compositor (Mutter for GNOME, or XFCE compositor) renders desktop content to virtual outputs via these virtual CRTCs
+- **Desktop Compositor Rendering**: The compositor (Mutter for GNOME, or the desktop compositor on X11) renders desktop content to virtual outputs via these virtual CRTCs
 - **3D Renderer as CRTC Driver**: Breezy's 3D renderer reads the framebuffers from virtual outputs, applies 3D transformations (IMU-based rotation, FOV, etc.), and composites the result to the physical XR display
 - **Physical Display Hidden**: The physical XR display (e.g., XREAL glasses) is marked as `non_desktop` via EDID detection so it doesn't appear in Display Settings.
 Display Settings only show virtual outputs (the 2D desktop arrangement), not the physical XR sink.